umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

+This application is based on [my article in Towards Data Science](https://towardsdatascience.com/ai-powered-information-extraction-and-matchmaking-0408c93ec1b9).
 # CV Analyzer and Job Recommender

 This tool analyzes a CV and extracts key information, scores the extracted skills, and suggests suitable jobs from a job ad database.